There is always something you must remember. You are braver than you believe, stronger than you seem, and smarter than you think.

 As more and more of Kerri’s friends gave birth, she realized that many of their stories did not mirror her own.
 Many felt they had not been listened to or communicated with properly.
 That decisions had been made that they did not fully understand.
 That they were disempowered, or even traumatized, by their birth experiences.

-Kerri’s experiences in the classroom and the birthing room have honed a calm and patient demeanor, a passion for making sure her clients feel understood and informed every step of the way, and an ability to think on her feet when plans change midstream.
-She brings her enthusiasm for birth and a deep sense of gratitude to every family she attends.
+Her experiences in the classroom, the birthing room and the postpartum home have honed Kerri's calm and patient demeanor, a passion for making sure her clients feel understood and informed every step of the way, and an ability to think on her feet when plans change midstream.
+Her belief that every person deserves to feel heard, supported and safe in their reproductive journey has also led her to pursue continuing training in trauma-informed care, full-spectrum doula work, and inclusive childbirth education.